JulianJorgensen/jocelyn/_posts/2017-01-04-in-bad-faith-we-rise.md

 ![](/uploads/versions/itching---x----1280-847x---.jpeg)

-> Here is a cute photo of a red panda scratching itself to represent myself.
-As a photo depicting the kind of scratching I was doing would not be pleasant to see.
+> Here is a cute photo of a red panda scratching itself to represent myself. &nbsp;As a photo depicting the kind of scratching I was doing would not be pleasant to see.

 Finally, in the wee hours of one of the worst nights, my optimistic and positive faith flickered and went out.
 I sat there rocking myself in tears, as I felt every inch of my body cry with me.
 I sat there in fear that I was not going to get better in months, that because I had no will power in stopping myself that I was going to scar my entire body.
 That my hands would permanently age as the skin struggled to recover its elasticity, as some of it already had.
 I was so uncomfortable, I could barely be touched by my lover.
 We could not even sleep in the same bed.
 I would just well up in tears as he'd touch me (in brief moments) and tell me I am beautiful and look beautiful always, though I felt far from it.